-A communications plan is the key to developing an effective and consistent messaging strategy.
+A communication plan is a key to developing an effective and consistent messaging strategy.

 It helps guide the process of setting measurable goals for your strategy, profiling your target audience and creating and successfully delivering your message.

-A communications plan serves as a road map for delivering your message to your target audience in an effective way.
+A communication plan serves as a road map for delivering your message to your target audience in an effective way.

-Use this communications plan template to develop your strategy and deploy it.
+Use this communication plan template to develop your strategy and deploy it.

 You can gather as much information as needed from conducting an audit.